antmicro/topwrap/docs/source/usage.md

         topwrap/ips/axi/axi_axil_adapter.yaml \
         examples/pwm/ipcores/{litex_pwm.yml,ps7.yaml} -d examples/pwm/project.yml
     ```
 3. Create block design in Pipeline Manager

     Upon successful connection to a Pipeline Manager server, Topwrap will generate and send to the server a specification describing the structure of previously selected IP cores.
-After that, you are free to create a custom block design by means of:
+If the `-d` option was used a design will be shown in gui.
+From there you can create or modify designs by:
     * adding IP core instances to the block design.
 Each Pipeline Manager's node has `delete` and `rename` options, which make it possible to remove the selected node and change its name respectively.
 This means that you can create multiple instances of the same IP core.
     * adjusting IP cores' parameters values.
 Each node may have input boxes in which you can enter parameters' values (default parameter values are added while adding an IP core to the block design):
     ```{image} img/node_parameters.png